cognitedata/dotnet-simulator-utils/docfx_project/docs/model-parsing.md

 }
 ```

-Now, using the Fusion interface we can upload an empty Excel file and observe its status.
+Now, use CDF to upload an empty Excel file and monitor its status.

-Upload the file:
+To upload the file, see the image below:
 ![Model upload](../images/model-upload.png)

-Model has been successfully parsed:
+You have parsed the model.
 ![Model parsing](../images/model-parsing.png)